-- The Bandito is considered a medium performance shortboard.
-This model is designed to allow the surfer to more easily catch waves than with the Ace 1.
-Its greater wave catching capacity does come at a cost though.
-It is less maneuverable than is the Ace 1 once the surfer is on the wave.
-Although less maneuverable, it is still a good surfboard for waves up to 8-10 feet. - It is available in the following heights: - 5'7", 5'9", 5'11", 6'1" and 6'3". - o The model is generally priced at \$675.
+- Ace 1

+- We believe that the Ace 1 is a high performance shortboard.
+We designed this surfboard for the more advanced surfer that excels at catching waves in all conditions.
+We emphasized performance in designing this model.
+We believe that this is a good surfboard for waves up to 8-10 feet but is not suitable for waves beyond that height.

+- It is available in the following heights:

+- 5'7", 5'9", 5'11", 6'1" and 6'3".

+- The model is generally priced at \$675.
 The majority of our sales have occurred as that price point.
+However, we have had sales wherein this model was sold for as little as \$400.

+- Bandito

+- We believe that the Bandito is a medium performance shortboard.
+We designed this model to allow the surfer to more easily catch waves than with the Ace 1.
+Its greater wave catching capacity does come at a cost though as we consider it to be less maneuverable than is the Ace 1 once the surfer is on the wave.
+Although less maneuverable, we believe that it is still a good surfboard for waves up to 8-10 feet.

+- It is available in the following heights:

+- 5'7", 5'9", 5'11", 6'1" and 6'3".

+- The model is generally priced at \$675.
+The majority of our sales have occurred as that price point.
 However, we have had sales wherein this model was sold for as little as \$550.

-Hot Pocket
+- Hot Pocket

-- The Hot Pocket is considered a fun shortboard.
-As such this surfboard was designed with an emphasis on making it easy to catch waves and ride them without worrying about maneuverability on the wave.
-It is a good surfboard for waves up to 6 feet but is not suitable for waves beyond that height. - It is available in the following heights: - 5'7", 5'9", 5'11" and 6'1". - o The model is generally priced at \$675.
+- We believe the Hot Pocket is a fun shortboard.
+As such we designed this surfboard with an emphasis on making it easy to catch waves and ride them without worrying about maneuverability on the wave.
+We believe that this is a good surfboard for waves up to 6 feet but is not suitable for waves beyond that height. - It is available in the following heights: - 5'7", 5'9", 5'11" and 6'1". - The model is generally priced at \$675.
 The majority of our sales have occurred as that price point.
 However, we have had sales wherein this model was sold for as little as \$450.